Darth Vader claims land plot in Ukraine

 His visit followed a decision by city authorities to grant attractive land plots along the sea coast to a group of people for free, prompting public concerns about corruption, according to local media.

-The mayor's office has since said the move was a mistake but has not yet canceled it, according to local news website Dumskaya.net.
+The mayor's office has since said the move was a mistake but has not yet cancelled it, according to local news website Dumskaya.net.

 "I am Darth Vader, the right hand of Emperor Palpatine," the man introduced himself to amused policemen, as seen in a video posted on YouTube (here) and accompanied by the Imperial March music.